Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 soprano was rare in the city but both Willie Humphrey and Alphonse Picou owned the instrument.

 After touring a few states with Clarence Williams, he settled down in Chicago as a way to make some money.
+The

-The gangster owned clubs paid very well.
+gangster owned clubs paid very well.
 Also, the local musicians union did little to restrict the new émigrés.

-Joe Oliver and Freddie Keppard moved north and
+Joe Oliver and Freddie Keppard moved north and thus

-a big tone trumpet with total command.
+big tone trumpet with total command.
 It's told that

 Keppard was offered the chance to record his music